fubark/zig-v8/README.md

 | ✅ | | macOS x64 | shell - 24 M |
 | ✅ | ✅ | macOS arm64 | shell - 21 M |

 \* shell.zig is a JS repl and statically linked with v8.
-Compiled with -Drelease-safe.
+Compiled with -Doptimize=ReleaseSafe.
 The V8 dependency can be further reduced in size if you don't need all the features (eg. disable WASM runtime).

 | Toolchain | Fresh Build* | Cached Build* |
 | ------ | ------ | ------ |